 These fruits and veggies are not the only ones great for homesteading beginners and preppers.
 Depending on climate, soil condition and other factors, other fruits and veggies like squash, Brussels sprouts, sweet potatoes (you can eat the leaves!) and leafy greens would be smart choices too.

-How about you?
-What fruits and veggies do you find it easy to grow for prepping and homesteading?
-Don’t be shy to share some gardening tips and tricks as well as some local fruits and veggies which grow best in your area.
+What fruits and veggies do YOU find it easy to grow?
+Don’t be shy!
+Share some gardening tips and tricks as well as some local fruits and veggies that grow best in your area.

-If you like this article, please share with your loved ones and friends.
+Like what you read?
+Please share with your loved ones and friends.
 Sharing shows you care for them!

-For more homesteading tips and SHTF prepping updates, like us on Facebook to be notified when new tips are posted.
+For more homesteading tips and SHTF prepping updates, like us on Facebook.